Log in to the Admin Console and navigate to Packages > Preferences.

 For more information, see Use Adobe Remote Update Manager.

-Set global preferences for notifications, AUSST and custom package directories.
+Set preferences for notifications, AUSST, and custom package directories.

 Log in to the Admin Console and navigate to Packages > Preferences.

-If the applications in the packages that you create support custom install directories, specify the directory to which you want the created package to install these applications.
+If the apps in your packages support custom install directories, specify the directory to which you want the packages to install these apps.
 For details, see Create packages.

-The directory path that you specify needs to be an absolute path.
-If you are creating a package to be deployed on Windows computers, you will need to specify the path that includes the drive letter.
+The directory path that you specify must be an absolute path.
+If you are creating a package to be deployed on Windows computers, specify the path that includes the drive letter.
 For example: C:\<folder path>.